middlewares/aura-router/README.md

  ]);

 $dispatcher = new Dispatcher([
-    // Holds the route handler reference in an attribute called "handler" (new Middlewares\AuraRouter($routerContainer))->hadlerAttribute('handler'),
+    // Hold the resolved route handler reference in an attribute called "handler" (new Middlewares\AuraRouter($routerContainer))->hadlerAttribute('handler'),

-    // Holds Aura's route instance in an attribute called "route" (new Middlewares\AuraRouter($routerContainer))->routeAttribute('route'),
+    // Hold Aura's resolved route instance in an attribute called "route" (new Middlewares\AuraRouter($routerContainer))->routeAttribute('route'),

     // Execute the route handler